Office Design Trends of 2019

 These employee-focussed spaces could include:

-Another hot trend is the creation of multifunction office spaces that adapt to changing needs, maximising collaboration, creativity, flexibility, and promoting resource efficiency.
+Another hot trend is the creation of multifunction office spaces that adapt to changing needs, maximizing collaboration, creativity, flexibility, and promoting resource efficiency.
 These open-format office spaces can easily be rearranged to suit a specific need and could incorporate the following elements:

 An enhanced focus on biophilic design, which uses nature as an architectural framework envisions far more interior green spaces and gardens, and the use of natural materials and lighting.
-This visual connection to nature is recognised as being a major component of workspace enhancement and employee satisfaction.
+This visual connection to nature is recognized as being a major component of workspace enhancement and employee satisfaction.
 Natural design elements include the use of grained wood and stone, vertical gardens that double as portable dividers, and the use of moss walls that can be arranged in a variety of patterns and designs.

 The repurposing of old buildings such as manufacturing plants, warehouses and abandoned waterfront areas into prime office space is also growing in popularity.
 This allows for the combination of classic architectural features with modern décor, and the incorporation of antique and weathered elements contributes to the creation of vibrant new workspaces.